brandtkeller/Thermostat-Node/README.md

-# Java Sample Project
+# Thermostat Main Display Unit

-RESTful java server built with maven with ability to be containterized.
+Main backend server for the Open Thermostat integration system

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a .jar package that can be transferred from a Development machine or built on a Raspberry Pi.

 ### Prerequisites